A statistical model for quantum spin and photon number states: Testing the model

-As with equation (\ref{eq: general probability}), we can improve agreement between the new model and QM by increasing $n$ and fine tuning the additional conditioning variable $l_{a1}$.
+As discussed at the end of section \ref{sec: Spin 1/2 arbitrary n}, we can improve agreement between the new model and QM by increasing $n$ and fine tuning the additional conditioning variable $l_{a1}$.
 Thus, experiments like the one we have suggested provide an opportunity to place constraints on these parameters.
-However, small deviations from QM are unavoidable, especially for finite $n$.
-This arises due to the definition of $\tau_{ab}$ (or $\theta_{ab}$) within the proposed model.
-In QM, this quantity is assumed to be an element of the real number line.
-In the new model, it is an element of the rational number line when $n$ is finite.
+However, small deviations from QM are unavoidable for finite $n$.
+This arises due to the definition of $\theta_{ab}$ (or $\tau_{ab}$) within the proposed model.
+In QM, this quantity is assumed to be an element of the real number line $\mathbb{R}$.
+In the new model, it is an element of the rational number line $\mathbb{Q}$ when $n$ is finite.
 This granularity implies that for $\theta_{ab}$ ($\tau_{ab}$) sufficiently close to $\pi$ ($0$) or $0$ ($1$), certain combinations of $m_{a1}$ and $m_{b2}$ ($\tilde{C}_{a1}$, $\tilde{D}_{a1}$, $\tilde{C}_{b2}$, $\tilde{D}_{b2}$) will not be possible in the new model, but are possible in QM.
 The following is a simple example, where $n=6$, $j=1$, $m_{a1}=+1$ and $\theta_{ab}=\frac{\pi}{6}$:

 The missing spin state in equations (\ref{eq: discrete theta 1}) and (\ref{eq: discrete theta 2}) is $m_{b2}=-1$.
 Because there is only one $B$ in the map relating Alice's and Bob's event, there is no way to generate this state.
 So, the probability of observing $m_{b2}=-1$ is zero according to the new model, where as it is $\approx0.5\%$ in QM.
 The magnitude of this signal will decrease with increasing $n$, however.
 If we continue with $\tilde{B}_{map}=1$, but increase $n$ to $60$, the probability predicted by QM becomes $\approx0.00005\%$.
 Though this signal becomes increasingly difficult to detect for large $n$, the fact that the null condition indicates discovery may provide an experimental advantage.